You’re now viewing the Blood Donor website. Visit:

 If you are taking antibiotics for a current infection, the infection must have resolved at least one week ago and the antibiotics completed five days before donating.

 If in doubt, call us on 13 14 95.

-Taking an antidepressant is generally not a cause for deferral as long as you are physically well.
-However, if you are taking a dosage above the recommended maximum prescribed level you may require assessment.
+Taking an antidepressant is generally not a cause for deferral as long as you are well and have no side-effects from the medication.

 Please call 13 14 95 to speak to Medical Services about your eligibility to donate.